 Mozilla Corporation Geography Diversity (Global)

-46% of employees work remotely (up from 39%) from home offices and coworking spaces, rather than from one of our 10 global offices.
-39% of our employees are based outside the United States in one of 14 other countries (down from 43%).
+46% of employees work remotely, the same percentage as 2018, from home offices and coworking spaces, rather than from one of our 10 global offices.
+38% of our employees are based outside the United States in one of 14 other countries (down from 39%).

 Mozilla Corporation Workforce Distribution (Global)

-All diversity data are self-reported and come from Mozilla Corporation’s Human Resources Information System (HRIS) for regular employees as of December 31, 2018.
-Progress over 12 months is compared against December 31, 2017.
-Leadership representation is comprised of Vice Presidents and above, excluding executive-ranked technical fellows (which is 1 individual in 2018, a methodology change from 2017).
+All diversity data are self-reported and come from Mozilla Corporation’s Human Resources Information System for regular employees as of December 31, 2019.
+Progress over 12 months is compared against December 31, 2018.
+Leadership representation is made up of Vice Presidents and above, excluding executive-ranked technical fellows.
 Managers are any employees who manage others.
 Technical workers are defined using the AnitaB.org definitions.
 Currently less than 1% of Mozilla employees select “other gender identities.”
 We recognize that gender identities exist on a spectrum.
 At this time we do not track race and ethnicity outside of the US to comply with global laws.
 All race data are for US employees only, and categories are driven by US government requirements for disclosure.
 Employees who decline to provide demographic data are not included in the metrics provided.
-Mozilla Corporation has shared our EEO-1 form for US gender and race/ethnicity for three years as part of our State of Mozilla report; the 2018 form will be uploaded in April 2019.

 |American Indian or

 |Two or more races||2.5%||0.0%||2.1%||3.6%|